-If you have comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Robin M. Stutman, General Counsel, Executive Office for Immigration Review, U.S. Department of Justice, Suite 2600, 5107 Leesburg Pike, Falls Church, Virginia 22041; telephone: (703) 305-0470.
+If you have comments especially on the estimated public burden or Start Printed Page 70755associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Robin M. Stutman, General Counsel, Executive Office for Immigration Review, U.S. Department of Justice, Suite 2600, 5107 Leesburg Pike, Falls Church, Virginia 22041; telephone: (703) 305-0470.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

 —Evaluate whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 —Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 —Enhance the quality, utility, and clarity of the information to be collected; and